-All three types offer the same method of determining weight correction.
-Two variables are used; Sample Population, and Dwell Population.
+All three types offer the same method of gathering weight data.
+Two variables are used; Sample Count and Sample Frequency.
 Each is described below:

-Sample Population is set to the number of unit weights to average for determining the deviation from Target Weight.
+Sample Count is set to the number of unit weights to average for determining the deviation from Target Weight.
 If this value is set to 10, then ten packages will be weighed.
 Package weights are summed and then divided by ten.
 This value is then compared to the Target Wt.
 Let's say that the average of 10 units equaled 10.09 lb.
 If the Target Wt. was 10.00, the deviation from Target would be +0.09.

-Sample Dwell is set to the number of packages between the packaging machinery and the Checkweigher.
-In performing closed-loop feed-back you want to collect a sample, make a change, and then collect another sample to see where you are.
-Since there may be 5, 10, or 20 packages between the filler and the Checkweigher, you do not want to induce a change and then immediately take another sample.
+Sample Frequency is set to the number of packages between the packaging machinery or slicer up-stream and the Checkweigher.
+In performing closed-loop feedback you want to collect a sample, make a change, and then collect another sample to see where you are.
+Since there may be 5, 10, or 20 packages between the up-stream machinery and the Checkweigher, you do not want to induce a change and then immediately take another sample.
 You need to wait until the first package with the induced correction crosses the Checkweigher before beginning to collect more data.